 Let your story come first

-It’s not enough to get your business out in front and garner excessive attention; you must also present a story, a narrative which will entice your audience and your consumers to remember, respect, and interact with your company in the long term.
-The story you tell can be based in fact, outcomes, or data, or relate to a larger story or challenge.
+It’s not enough to get your business out in front and garner excessive attention; you must also present a story, a narrative that will entice your audience and your consumers to remember, respect, and interact with your company in the long term.
+The story you tell can be based on fact, outcomes, or data, or related to a larger story or challenge.
 Your story can even demonstrate your company’s unique value impacts the healthcare industry – as long as you have content worth sharing, people will listen and respond in kind.

 Along the same lines as having a great story, make sure your company has great outward communicators.
 Many companies today trod out phony spokesmen who tow the corporate line and give no one information they don’t already have or simply don’t wish to hear.
 Consumers and the media want to hear from interesting characters and be spun an engaging, intriguing tale from top to bottom.

 The best spokespeople are not only interesting, they teach their audience about the field they’re working in, through harrowing stories and education about the tech currently present in the field.
 Your spokespeople should be knowledgeable, articulate, and passionate, bringing awareness to your company and brand while conveying key messages.
 Being proactive in acquiring great spokespeople is a crucial step to formulating a winning healthcare public relations strategy and campaign.
 This is a critical part of your healthcare public relations strategy.

 In the old days, reporters were mostly isolated, preferring their communications come through e-mail so they didn’t have to deal with the average headlines ordinary companies and days would generate.
 Today, however, social media lets anyone gain access to many top members of the media through platforms like Facebook, Twitter, and LinkedIn.